 Very close to the Aquarium, it’s possible to visit Dinosauria Park, my kids loved it so much that I wrote a special article about it.

-Upon entering, after checking a fossils’ museum, go through a time machine that lands you right in the era of dinos.
+Upon entering, after checking a fossils museum, go through a time machine that lands you right in the era of dinos.
 Walking through the park, you will be seeing dinosaurs in the heart of prehistory.

 The dino hospital offers a different perspective on the world of these impressive animals.

 Close to Hersonissos, Labyrinth Park is a great way to approach kids to the world of the Minoan Civilization.
 I’ve always thought it is perfect when combined with a visit to the site of Knossos.

 Emphasis is also placed on the naval activities of the Minoans and their enigmatic language.
 Myths of Zeus, the Minotaur, and Icarus will fascinate kids.
-You can check the activities and opening hours here.
+Tickets are available here.

-Cretan Museums That Kids Love
+Cretan Museums that Kids Love (and Parents Too!)

-Some museums on the island are really interesting for the whole family, but many others have been designed for children.
+Some museums on the island are interesting for the whole family, but many others have been designed for children.

 The Natural History Museum of Crete, in the center of Heraklion, is a fascinating museum for children.
 It includes different sections dedicated to animals and plants and dinosaurs.
 There’s also an earthquake simulator.

-It’s an original museum-theme park focused on evolution since the times when men lived in caves until today.
+It’s an original museum-theme park focused on evolution from the times when men lived in caves until today.
 Kids go back thousands of years ago and learn about key inventions in history, such as the wheel.
 The zone dedicated to the Greek gods is also fascinating.

 The Archaeological Museum of Heraklion, which I always recommend, is a fantastic museum for those interested in the history of Crete.

-It’s interesting for older kids and it’s the best visit to combine with Crete’s Minoan Palace of Knossos.
+It’s interesting for older kids and the best visit to combine with the Minoan Palace of Knossos.

 In the museum, there’s a miniature building of the Cretan house and a mountain mitato (the shepherd’s shelter).

-Other Experiences With Kids In Mind
+Other Experiences in Crete with Your Kids in Mind

-For kids that love nature and are curious about the indigenous species, the Botanical Park and Gardens of Crete, in Chania is perfect for a morning in nature.
+For kids that love nature and are curious about the indigenous species, the Botanical Park and Gardens of Crete, in Chania, are perfect for a morning in nature.

 There are gardens dedicated to vineyards, fruit, and endemic aromatic herbs.
 The facilities host a restaurant serving incredibly fresh food with ingredients from the park’s vegetable garden.
-For more information, check their website.

-Creative tours targeted for the whole family are not missing in Crete.
+Creative tours targeted at the whole family are not missing in Crete.
 And when it comes to entertainment for the whole family, Chania Wine Tours has the answer.